Last Updated on January 25, 2021 by Avia

 The jay is fearless when it comes to protecting its partner, young and territory.
 So too are those with this animal as their totem.
 They will defend their positions against adversaries who seem much more powerful than themselves – often with successful results.

-Blue jay animal symbolism resonates truth, faithfulness, and solidarity because they are vigilant in their tasks.
+In animal symbolism, the blue jay resonates truth, faithfulness, and solidarity because they are vigilant in their tasks.
 They also keep the same mate for life, which is symbolic of endurance, patience and loyalty.
 The jay is an excellent symbol for those wishing to honor their long-lasting bond between friends, family and lovers.

 In the spiritual realm, the blue jay speaks of clarity and vision.
 In Native American symbolism (namely the Sioux Nation) the azure of the jay against the blue sky indicated a “double vision” or double clarity.
 This visual/spiritual “blue on blue” concept speaks of purity of the soul, truth of the heart, and clarity of thought.